CityofToronto/bdit_king_pilot_dashboard/count_model/trafficvolume.md

 <p>
 We consider a multiplicative approach to the model.
 This way variables will have more of an impact on the model, i.e. a scaling effect.
 <p>
-We consider a simple multiplicative model in which we multiply all elements.
+We consider a simple multiplicative model in which we multiply all explanatory variables.

 *V**o**l* = *I**n**t**e**r**s**e**c**t**i**o**n* \* *D**a**y* \* *L**e**g* \* *D**i**r*